awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 #### **Output**

-Returns a string representing the text extracted.
+Returns the guessed sentiment and language code.

 For example: